HOW TO BECOME A BARBER

-So you want to know what it takes to become a barber?
-Believe it or not, mostly everyone has experienced something at one time or another, a brief moment where they have tried to style or cut their own hair or cut someone else hair.
+Believe it or not, mostly everyone has experienced something at one time or another, a brief moment where they have tried to style or cut their own hair or cut someone elses hair.
 Cutting hair is a universal skill that can be used literally ALL around the world, especially if you know how to cut all textures of hair.

 My name is Alex Campbell, and i am a licensed Master Barber with over 23 years of barbering experience.
-I am very thankful for discovering the barber craft and i am very excited to be able to share with everyone the proper information on being a barber.
+I am very thankful for discovering the craft and i am very excited to be able to share with everyone the proper information on how to become a barber.
 First of all, you have to ask yourself:

-“How do i become a barber?”
+“Why do you want to be a barber?”
 I wanted to become a barber for the independence, flexibility, the people you meet, the income, the diversity and more.
 The reason I say ask yourself this question is because a lot of people THINK they want to become barbers and then things don’t happen like they thought they would and then they want to stop and start pursuing other ventures.

-After you have figured out the “why”, the next step is to find a barber school, beauty school or local barbershop for a barber apprenticeship program.
-If you choose to go to barber school, you will earn your license by attending school for 9 months to 2 years.
-The cost of barber school will vary state to state.
+After you have figured out the “why”, the next step is to find a school or local barbershop for an apprenticeship program.
+If you choose to go to school, you will earn your license by attending school for 9 months to 2 years.

-The amount of time it takes for you to finish barber school depends on if you go to school full time or part time.
-Once you have completed your barber classes and passed the exam, THE WORLD IS YOURS!!
+The amount of time it takes for you to finish school depends on if you go to school full time or part time.
+Once you have completed your hours and passed the exam, THE WORLD IS YOURS!!

-If you choose a barber apprenticeship, make sure it is an established barbershop location so that you won’t be wasting your time.
+If you choose an apprenticeship, make sure it is an established barbershop location so that you won’t be wasting your time.
 The person you work under should be the owner.
-The owner probably won’t bail out on you any time soon.
+The owner propbably won’t bail out on you any time soon.

-Barber apprenticeship programs are not always free.
-Sometimes the Master barber you work under may charge you a weekly fee.
-After all, he paid for his barber license too.
+Apprenticeship programs are not always free.
+Sometimes the barber you work under may charge you a weekly fee.
+After all, he paid for license too.
 Make sure the fee is reasonable. $25-$50 a week.
 Also make sure you keep copies of your own transcripts in case the Master Barber starts to have a change of heart because of jealousy.

 Sometimes when your clientele starts to pick up or your skills start to get better, the Master Barber will get a little jealous.
 So be careful and not try too hard to outshine the master!
 HA HA HA!!!!!!